November 5, 2015

 ASTA Communication Department

-Alexandria, VA, November 5, 2015 – The American Society of Travel agents (ASTA) joined a select group of trade associations, think tanks, law firms and other stakeholders at a roundtable convened Wednesday by the U.S. House Committee on Education and the Workforce to discuss emerging workforce trends.
+Alexandria, VA, November 5, 2015 – The American Society of Travel Advisors (ASTA) joined a select group of trade associations, think tanks, law firms and other stakeholders at a roundtable convened Wednesday by the U.S. House Committee on Education and the Workforce to discuss emerging workforce trends.

 ASTA was represented at the invitation-only event by Eben Peck, senior vice president, government & industry affairs and Peter Lobasso, general counsel, who discussed the U.S. Department of Labor's (DOL) recent guidance related to the classification of independent contractors (ICs) under the Fair Labor Standards Act.